nereaiscamu/ML_project2/README.md

 # Improving chord prediction in Jazz music using note information

+In this project, we aim to predict the next chord in Jazz music given the history of previous chords using LSTMs.
+Then, we study whether adding information of the melody boosts the performance compared to using only chord series.
+Our implementation uses PyTorch.

+For more information on the project, please check our [final report](https://github.com/nereaiscamu/ML_project2/blob/main/JazzChordPredictionLSTM_MND.pdf)

 This project is part of CS-433 Machine Learning @ EPFL.

 Group Members: